Bruce D. Marshall

-Bruce D. Marshall (born 1955) is a Catholic theologian and Lehman Professor of Christian Doctrine at Southern Methodist University.
+Bruce D. Marshall (born 1955) is an American Catholic theologian and retired Lehman Professor of Christian Doctrine at Southern Methodist University.
 His work focuses primarily on Trinitarian theology, Christology, the relation of philosophy and theology, and the links shared between Judaism and Christianity.

 Biography

 Marshall became a Christian while a student at Northwestern University.
 As a newly baptized Lutheran, his interest in Christian doctrine and theology eventually led him to Yale Divinity School where he met his wife, Sandy.
 After graduating from Yale and teaching for many years at St. Olaf College and Southern Methodist University, in 2005, Marshall converted to Roman Catholicism - a decision fostered in part by the success of the Lutheran-Catholic dialogues taking place at the time.

 Bruce and Sandy have one daughter and reside in Dallas, Texas.

 Education and career

-Marshall graduated with a Bachelor of Arts degree from Northwestern University in 1977 before earning a Master of Arts in Religion in 1979 and Doctorate of Philosophy in 1985 from Yale University.
+Marshall graduated with a Bachelor of Arts degree from Northwestern University in 1977 before earning a Master of Arts in religion in 1979 and Doctorate of Philosophy in 1985 from Yale University.
 While at Yale he wrote his dissertation under George Lindbeck.
-Upon completion of his PhD, Marshall took a post as Assistant Professor of Theology at St. Olaf College.
-After reaching the ranks of Associate and full Professor, Marshall joined the faculty of Southern Methodist University where he is Lehman Professor of Christian Doctrine.
+Upon completion of his PhD, Marshall took a post as assistant professor of theology at St. Olaf College.
+After reaching the ranks of associate and full professor, Marshall joined the faculty of Southern Methodist University where he served as Lehman Professor of Christian Doctrine until his retirement in May 2026.
+He has served as a scholar-in-residence at Providence College, and the Pontifical Academy of Saint Thomas Aquinas in Rome, and the Dominican House of Studies in Washington DC.